jschaub30/aws-demos/askjerm/README.md

 Knowledge Bases used:
 - [The text of my resume](data/Schaub_CV_2024-11-full.txt) uploaded to an S3 bucket
-- [My  website](https://jeremyschaub.us/about.html) using a web crawler
+- [The content of my website](https://jeremyschaub.us/) using a web crawler
 - some papers and publications that I have written (TODO)

 ## Code